VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**January 13th, 2021**.
-The current example data set is focusing on a [DLQI data set](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-01-13).
-The DLQI is the most frequently used method for evaluating quality of life for patients with different skin conditions.
+**February 10th, 2021**.
+The current example data set is focusing on a [missing data](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-02-10).
+Missing data are present in almost any (clinical) data set.
+Ways to visualize different patterns of missing values will be the topic of this webinar.

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays